 Leaders Ready Now is an incredible book written by three industrial/organizational psychologists at Development Dimensions International (one of the most respected leadership development consultancies in the world).
 The book is packed with clear, useful, and (perhaps most importantly) practical suggestions for growing better leaders, and growing them faster.
 Highly recommended!

 Leadership Advisor & Talent Development Consultant

-Disclosure: I received Psychology and Work: Perspectives on Industrial and Organizational Psychology as a complimentary gift, but my book review was written as though I had purchased it.
+Disclosure: I received Leaders Ready Now as a complimentary gift, but my book review was written as though I had purchased it.